 Can I have a committee member who is outside of FSU?

 A scholar who is not an employee of FSU may serve as a member of the supervisory committee if they are classified as a “visiting scholar” or have a courtesy faculty appointment at FSU.
 If a student wishes to include such a fourth committee member, they must first secure the approval of the Director of the University Honors Program.
 Scholars without these FSU affiliation classifications may not serve on the committee, although a student could still unofficially consult with them, with the approval of their faculty director.
-See pages 14 and 15 of this handbook for additional information.
+See page 19 of this handbook for additional information.

 What types of HITM projects are suitable for my major?